Just a few answers to some frequently asked questions.

 If you’re American, why are all your novels based in England?

 I lived in England for the first seven years of my life.
-My mother is British-raised from the age of around three until she hit her thirties.
-Her father was British, mother Canadian, I believe.
+My adoptive mother is British-raised from the age of around three until she hit her thirties.
 I’ve always felt a product of both halves of my family as a result.
-It felt more natural to write about the place I grew up.
+It felt natural to write about the place I grew up.

 Why do you use British spelling?

 My mother can also be blamed for this one.
 I was home-schooled from the age of four until I turned eighteen.
 My mother taught me, as she was raised in Oxford and studied in English schools, I learned as she had.

 Where can I learn more about the British terms in your books?